Fox News correspondent hospitalised after being injured in Kyiv

 “We have a minimal level of details right now.
 Ben is hospitalised and our teams on the ground are working to gather additional information as the situation quickly unfolds.

-“The safety of our entire team of journalists in Ukraine and the surrounding regions is our top priority and of the utmost importance.”
+“The safety of our entire team of journalists in Ukraine and the surrounding regions is our top priority and of the utmost importance.

-“This is a stark reminder to all journalists who are putting their lives on the line every day to deliver the news from the war zone.
+“This is a stark reminder for all journalists who are putting their lives on the line every day to deliver the news from the war zone.

 “We will update everyone as we know more.
 Please keep Ben and his family in your prayers.”